Husky addresses local and regional air quality and assesses equipment and facilities to seek ways to mitigate climate-related impacts.

-Air quality and carbon management programs achieve regulatory compliance and are supported by Husky’s Environmental Performance Reporting System, providing for transparency and ensuring consistent data.
+Air quality and carbon management programs achieve regulatory compliance and are supported by Husky’s Environmental Performance Reporting System, providing for transparency and consistent data.

 Fugitive Emission Management Program